 Camp Belknap is a non-profit traditional overnight summer camp for boys age 8-16 near Wolfeboro, New Hampshire.
 Established in 1903, back in the days of ice houses and horse-drawn carriages, Camp Belknap today flourishes on the shore of New Hampshire’s majestic Lake Winnipesaukee, not only because the concept of summer camp remains evergreen, but because its founders and succeeding generations of directors and leaders have created and continually improved on something special – a felicitous blend of place, tradition, and purpose.
 The aim, from early on, was to make good boys better.
 Camp Belknap prides itself on its home-grown leadership program and its motto of “God first, the other fellow second, and myself last.”

-We are proud of the work that went into our successful reopening of camp in 2021 and are already beginning to get ready for next summer.
+We are proud of the work that went into the 2022 season and are already beginning to get ready for next summer.
 During this time of year we turn to our annual donors to help us prepare for another summer with the boys!

 Register for a session below to learn more about the 2022 season.
 Get your questions answered.

 Virtual Q&A sessions with the Directors prior to the start of the summer.
 Please click on the links to attend.